jigapateloti/OTI_Perf_MCP/README.md

 ## **Why This Setup Exists**
 Instead of installing an external MCP client extension or routing cloud traffic to your host, this project gives you **the same lightweight chat‑driven experience** using:

-- a clean local Node.js server
+- a clean, modular, and optimized local Node.js server
 - your own secure custom `.env` credentials
 - direct local browser execution